 God has given to the church men with gifts of service and leadership.
 The Bible describes the three offices: minister (pastor), elder, and deacon.
 Elders and deacons at Rehoboth serve for a three year term.
 The pastor serves until the Lord calls him to another field of service.
 These offices also function as a means of equipping the saints for works of service.

 Deacons have the opportunity to serve in the name of Jesus Christ.
 With a focus on the physical needs of the congregation, the deacons give spiritual support and encouragement.
 They gather and manage offerings and they give to those who are needy.
 Their work is to be saturated with prayer.
+They also meet monthly to discuss the needs within and outside of the church.

 Elders serve as shepherds in the congregation.
-They are each give a section of the congregation (district) to care for.
+They are each given a section of the congregation (district) to care for.
 They are called to give spiritual guidance, correction, encouragement, and support.
 It is also their task to oversee the work of the pastor.
-The elders meet monthly with pastor and are collectively called the consistory.
+The elders meet monthly with the pastor and are collectively called the consistory.
 The consistory is the governing body of the church under the chief shepherd Jesus Christ.
 Their work is to be saturated with prayer.

 The pastor serves on a full-time basis in the life of the congregation.
 His calling is to pray, teach, preach, lead worship, and shepherd the people of God.
 Since he leads worship each week, he is a very visible leader in the local church.
 He serves the local congregation until God calls him to another field of service.
 His work is to be saturated with prayer.